-Grand Junction’s Main Street is transformed on Thursdays between mid-June to mid-September from 5:30 pm to 8:30 pm into a wonderful Farmers Market Festival.
+Grand Junction’s Main Street is transformed on Thursdays between mid-July to mid-September from 5:30 pm to 8:30 pm into a wonderful Farmers Market Festival.
 Four blocks of Main Street are filled with the freshest produce on the Western Slope.

 Must Stop Shops:

 The largest antique store on Colorado's Western Slope they have a wide selection of rare, valuable and fun collectibles for just about every collection and taste.
 A Robin's Nest is full of treasure and will be an excellent place to spend an afternoon.

 The rack out in front of Brown Cycles is filled with a hundred different bicycle bells.
 Let your inner child loose and try out a few, listening to their nostalgic sounds.
 Inside, the store seems like an art gallery for bikes, with original hardwood floors and murals on the walls.
 Brown Cycles is at heart of Grand Junction’s extremely strong bike culture.
 Here you can rent a bike for the day and explore beyond Main Street on two wheels.

 Where to Eat and Drink

 The corner of 4th and Main offers a great stopping point for the kids to play and adults to try a true Colorado brew.
 Gorillas line the sidewalk for the kids to climb on right next to Rockslide Brewery’s wonderful shady sidewalk patio.
 Try the made-in-house seasonal brews and enjoy great prices on food and beer during happy hour 3-6 pm and 10-midnight daily.
 At dinnertime, wander across the street for the finest Italian food on the Western Slope of the Rockies at Il Bistro Italiano.
 Don't miss Bin 707 or 626 on Rood, you will not be disappointed!